Skip to main content

 A programme of events supporting community, belonging, wellbeing and success

-The University of Bath’s Black Students’ Network (BSN) was established in 2021 and is now in its fourth year.
+The University of Bath’s Black Students’ Network (BSN) was established in 2021 and is now in its fifth year.
 Born out of student feedback and developed with the support of wellbeing experts and coaches from the Black community, the BSN has been designed specifically for University of Bath students who identify as Black* (African, Caribbean, or Dual Heritage).
 Over the summer of 2025, we collaborated with more than 40 students to review the Network, and we are delighted to re-launch it this year.

 The Black Students’ Network (BSN) aims, in response to student requests, to: